-Gardeners grow rosemary plants to cook with and because they are beautiful plants.
+Many gardeners grow rosemary plants simply because they are beautiful plants.
 Rosemary has evergreen leaves and brilliant blue, creamy white, or pale pink flowers in the spring.
-It's not hardy in colder climates, but it is easy enough to grow in a pot and bring indoors for winter, where you can still enjoy its evergreen needles and aroma.
+While it is not hardy in colder climates, it is easy enough to grow in a pot and bring indoors for winter, where you can still enjoy its evergreen needles and aroma.

 Starting a Rosemary Plant

 You will make things far easier on yourself if you start with a nursery grown plant.
-Rosemary can take a good deal of time to fill in as a plant, so expect to pay more for a mature plant than for a small rosemary start.
+Rosemary can take years to fill in as a plant, so expect to pay more for a mature plant than for a small rosemary start.

 - Remove the leaves from the bottom inch and dip that tip into a rooting hormone.
 Rooting hormones can be found in any garden center.

 - Carefully place the dipped end into a container of dampened, sterile seed starting mix.
-Choose a mix that says it is well draining, like something containing peat moss with vermiculite or perlite.
+Choose a mix that says it is well draining.
+A mix containing peat moss with vermiculite or perlite would work well.